- Select

 Focalin addiction can have a negative impact across all areas of your life.
 School or work can become a struggle, and you can fail or lose your job because Focalin takes up all your time and energy.
 Your relationships can suffer as you become isolated from friends and family.

-In addition to these personal issues, Focalin addiction can pose major health dangers, including:
+In addition to these personal issues, Focalin side effects and long-term misuse can significantly impact both physical and mental health.
+Focalin addiction can also pose serious health risks, including:

 Heart problems